millejoh/emacs-ipython-notebook/doc/source/index.rst

 python-mode.el
 ^^^^^^^^^^^^^^

-In my environment, using `python-mode.el`_ without byte-compiling it in MuMaMo based notebook mode produces segfault.
+Using `python-mode.el`_ without fisrt byte-compiling can cause a segfault with the MuMaMo based notebook mode.

-Also, ``mumamo-idle-set-major-mode`` messages error ``(wrong-type-argument listp python-saved-check-command)`` time to time, making minibuffer bit noisy while editing notebook.
+Also, ``mumamo-idle-set-major-mode`` generates the error message ``(wrong-type-argument listp python-saved-check-command)`` time to time, making minibuffer bit noisy while editing notebook.
 See Tips_ to fix this problem.

 Advanced